 Breaking the Mold

 Several points.
-Most romances at the time A Lady Bought With Rifles was written in 1977 had heroes who acted exactly as Court did.
-Heroines responded to their heroes (and yes, sometimes villains) just as Miranda does: “with her treacherous body.”
+Most romances in 1977, when A Lady Bought With Rifles was written, had heroes who acted exactly as Court did.
+Heroines responded to their true loves (and yes, sometimes villains) just as Miranda does: “with her treacherous body betraying her.”

 Rather than ending up with wildly sexual and devoted Court, a man who would walk through the fires of hell and back to get his woman, whose fatal flaw was more “macho” than “sensitive,” it’s the tough but tender guy, a guy who abandons his woman and child to fight a war that isn’t his, who gets the heroine.

-The two men are not so distinctly different as perhaps the author meant for the reader to feel: Court evil and Trace good.
+The two men are not so distinctly different as perhaps the author meant for the reader to feel: Court is evil, and Trace is good.
 It’s more nuanced than that, and it’s a risky line for the writer to tread because then the villain becomes more intriguing than the hero.

 The Wrong Guy

-I compare A Lady Bought With Rifles to Drusilla Campbell’s The Frost and the Flame and Anita Mills’ Lady of Fire because the villains in those books were much more compelling than the heroes.
 ALBWR is less fun than The Frost and the Flame, and in Lady of Fire, I actually liked the hero.
-The great difference is in those other two books, the villain was undoubtedly villainous.
+The main difference is in those other two books, the villain was indeed villainous.

 Final Analysis of A Lady Bought With Rifles